kiariendegwa/SDC-term-3/Path-Planning-Project/ModelDocumentation.md

 ...
 ```

-Once this slow down manuovre was initiated, the ego car would look to other lanes.
-Should the lane be empty the vechicle would
+Once this slow down manuovre was initiated, the ego car would look to other lanes using the following logic.
+* Should the nearby lane be emmpty the vehicle would:
 	set the target lane to this value.
-However should the lane have a vehicle within it, ahead of the ego vehicle moving faster than the current
+* However should the nearby lane have a vehicle within it and it be ahead of the ego vehicle:
-car currently ahead of it, then switch over to this lane.
+	then switch over to this lane.
  This is shown in the code snippet below, in line 109-206 of main.cpp

 ```